cyruan815/OracleProto/README.md

 Fill `LLM_API_KEY` (with `LLM_BASE_URL` for any OpenAI-compatible endpoint), `TAVILY_API_KEY`, `LEAK_DETECTOR_API_KEY`, `MODELS`, and `MODEL_TRAINING_CUTOFFS`.
-$`\kappa_M`$ is mandatory for every evaluated model; the conservative convention is the **last day of the disclosed month**, which never admits a question whose answer the model could already have memorised. `Settings._post_validate` (`config.py`) fails fast on missing keys, `:online` slugs, and other configuration errors before any LLM call leaves the process.
+Declare $`\kappa_M`$ for every evaluated model.
+When a model card discloses the cutoff only at month granularity, take the **last day of the disclosed month** as the conservative choice: this convention never admits a question whose answer the model could already have memorised. `Settings._post_validate` (`config.py`) fails fast on missing keys, `:online` slugs, and other configuration errors before any LLM call is issued.
 The annotated [`.env.example`](./.env.example) is the single source of truth for every option.

 ### 2.3 Tests